Learning Outcomes

 What are the requirements to take this course?

-• Be at least 18 or older
+- Be at least 18 or older

-• Attend a Career Training Orientation
+- Attend a Medical Orientation

-• Attend First Class day for the dental assistant program
+- Attend First Class day for the dental assistant program

-• Proof of required immunizations (list will be provided at registration)
+- Proof of required immunizations (list will be provided at registration)

-• Be a high school graduate or equivalent (must provide a copy of transcript or diploma)
+- Be a high school graduate or equivalent (must provide a copy of transcript or diploma)

 Please check the program guide to for the most current requirements.